BrandanKeen/computational-techniques-meteorology/README.md

 - `datetime` – Handling time formats and time series
 - `cftime` – Support for non-standard calendar time in climate datasets
 - `mpl_toolkits` – 3D and advanced plot utilities (e.g., inset axes, specialized map layouts)

+- ## File Formats Used

+The following file formats were used for data input, processing, and analysis throughout this coursework:

+- **`.csv` – Comma-Separated Values**
+  Used for tabular meteorological and observational data.

+- **`.nc` – NetCDF (Network Common Data Form)**
+  Used for multidimensional scientific datasets, such as gridded model output or satellite observations.

+- **`.txt` – Plain Text File**
+  Used for raw atmospheric sounding data (e.g., from the Wyoming upper-air archive).

+- **`.xml` – Extensible Markup Language**
+  Accessed indirectly via THREDDS catalogs when downloading remote datasets.

+- **`.zip` – ZIP Archive**
+  Used to bundle and extract shapefiles and other related geospatial data files.